 Now the solution is up to you!

 By the way, our team includes experts in WP and custom websites.
-We will be happy to give you advice on what would suit you better.
+We will be happy to give you advice on what would suit you best.
 Please, feel free to get in contact with us for any questions!